Spring Garden Soil Elixir

 Soil Elixir Jump-Starts Your Garden’s Soil

-Here is a unique recipe for a Spring garden elixir that is easy to mix, completely non-toxic and hugely beneficial to jump-starting your garden’s soil in getting it ready for planting.
-It comes courtesy of Crop Services International, who has over 35 years experience in helping growers accomplish their goals.
+Here is a unique recipe for a spring garden elixir that is easy to mix, completely non-toxic, and hugely beneficial for jump-starting your garden’s soil and getting it ready for planting.
+It comes courtesy of Crop Services International, which has over 35 years of experience helping growers accomplish their goals.
 They provide a Non-Toxic/Biological/Sustainable approach to growing food, from a full-scale commercial farm to the home gardener.
-We have read “The Non-Toxic Farming Handbook” that they wrote to educate ourselves more on improving our knowledge and approach.
+We have read “The Non-Toxic Farming Handbook,” which they wrote to educate ourselves on improving our knowledge and approach.

 This recipe is based on a 20′ x 50′ garden or 1000 sq. ft.
-Make the adjustments for your garden size.
+Adjust for your garden size.

 Before You Start